rust-lang/rfcs/text/0000-target-tier-policy.md

 - Tier 3 targets must not impose burden on the authors of pull requests, or other developers in the community, to maintain the target.
-In particular, do not post comments (automated or manual) on a PR that derail or suggest a block on the PR based on the target.
+In particular, do not post comments (automated or manual) on a PR that derail or suggest a block on the PR based on a tier 3 target.
 Do not send automated messages or notifications (via any medium, including via `@`) to a PR author or others involved with a PR regarding a tier 3 target, unless they have opted into such messages.